moshthepitt/flash-loan-mastery/app/site/src/about.md

 2. Interact with smart contracts for other operations
 3. Return the funds

-Our [javascript SDK](https://github.com/moshthepitt/flash-loan-mastery-js) can be used to do interact with Flash Loan Mastery.
+Our [javascript SDK](https://github.com/moshthepitt/flash-loan-mastery-js) can be used to interact with Flash Loan Mastery.

 ## How much does it cost?